ga4gh/ga4gh-starter-kit-passport/README.md

       url: https://ga4gh.org
 ```

-This configuration file modifies some fields, but there is many more fields that can be configured.
+This configuration file modifies some fields, but there are many more fields that can be configured.
 Below is a complete list:

 | Top-Level Key             | Variable Name |
 | ------------------------- |:-------------:|